liuyifan22/Qwen2.5-VL-Batched/README.md

 - 🚀 **Batched Processing**: Process multiple samples and cameras in a single forward pass
 - 🖥️ **Flow Optimized**: Avoid frequent transfer between CPU and GPU
 - 🔧 **Modular Implementation**: Either of the tree modules can be utilized freely
-- 📊 **Numerical Fidelity**: Experimented and guaranteed close numerical output with origianl model
+- 📊 **Numerical Fidelity**: Experimented and guaranteed close numerical output with original model